nascentdigital/hackeryou-masterclass-notes/session4/Services.md

 until the process runs out of memory or the CPU hits 100% usage and the app will crash.

-#### Size
+### Size

-Scalability with respect to size refers to the magnitude of work involved in carrying out some operation.
+The magnitude of work involved in carrying out some operation.
 These operations can either be **blocking** or **non-blocking** - consider a fast food restaurant.

 These types of tasks will cause a spike in CPU usage and block the